OMGPOP/tanktastic/README.md

 			];
 ```
 ### Defining a Tank
-Defining a tank is very simple, you just need to provide a name for your tank and a method called step, which gets called each game loop, attaching them to the ```exports``` object:
+Defining a tank is very simple, you just need to provide a name for your tank and a method called step, which gets called each game loop.
+These get attached to the global ```exports``` object:
 ```javascript
 exports.name = "Me!";
 exports.step = function(dt, state, controller)